Table of Contents

 The concept of social classes is a keyword in sociology.
 Class-related terms and models are based on education, income, and occupational class.
 This social class index (or meritocratic triad) is seen as an important resource concerning life chances.

 - Educational class: defined by the level of education completed

 Attributed and acquired status: origin and personal contribution

-A person is given an attributed status on the basis of their origin.
-An acquired status describes the status which a person can acquire by their own performance, and by their own skill and effort.
+Person is given an attributed status based on his or her origin.
+Acquired status describes the status, which a person can achieve by their performance, skill, and effort.

 Social (vertical) mobility